slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 * Brackets may have more than one full sized editor visible at any given time so Extension Authors must be aware that the API, `DocumentManager.getCurrentDocument()`, only provides access to the document of the currently focused editor.  `DocumentManager.getCurrentDocument()` is a deprecated API so extension authors are encouraged to migrate to `EditorManager.getFocusedEditor().getDocument()`

 * Brackets will no longer have a single Working Set.
-Each "Editor Pane" as we're calling it, will have its own working set.
+Each "Editor Pane", as we're calling it, will have its own Working Set.
 This is probably the most disruptive change because the working set is used quite extensively to monitor various events and provide useful feedback to the user about open documents.
 Extension authors can use `EditorManager.getWorkingSet(FOCUSED_PANE)` to get the focused editor's working set or use `editorManager.getAllWorkingSets()` to get all working sets.
 The latter of which returns an array of arrays.

 * Working sets will no longer contain only filenames that have `Document` objects so extension authors will need to be able to handle the case where `DocumentManager.getDocumentForPath(workingSet[0])` may return `null`.